DevExpress/devextreme-documentation/concepts/05 Widgets/Scheduler/00 Getting Started with Scheduler/30 Enable Adaptive Mode.md

 ---

-You have now configured the basic **Scheduler** features.
-For more details on this UI component, explore the following resources:
+For further information on the **Scheduler** component, refer to the following resources:

 * [Demos](https://js.devexpress.com/Demos/WidgetsGallery/Demo/Scheduler/Overview/)